SharinaS/secrets_manager_aws/README.md

 # RDS and Secrets Manager for AWS Deployment.

 This repo contains the yaml file and python file needed to spin up both a PostgreSQL RDS database and Secrets Manager to hold the username/password for the database in AWS.
 Secrets Manager is configured to automatically rotate the secret (aka the password) every 30 days, unless you choose a different length of time.
+The ability to rotate the secret comes from the Lambda.
+When the stack is first created in AWS, the secret is immediately changed to a complex combination of appropriate values.
+It will then proceed with its scheduled rotation.

 ## Template Parameters